-- To demonstrate the school's commitment with regard to safeguarding and child protection to pupils, parents and other partners - To contribute to the school's safeguarding portfolio - To provide all staff with the necessary information to enable them to meet their child protection responsibilities - To ensure consistent good practice
+- To provide all staff with the necessary information to enable them to meet their child protection responsibilities. - To ensure consistent good practice. - To demonstrate the school's commitment with regard to child protection to pupils, parents and other partners. - To contribute to the school's safeguarding portfolio.